About Us

 Senior Vice President, Programs

 Sarah became Director in charge of our Research & Development programs in 2013 and Director of the entire MarineLab Education program in late 2018.
 She is responsible for the MarineLab Education program’s curriculum, staff training, citizen science partnerships, and professional relationships.
 Sarah is published in various scientific journals and has written articles for the Divers Alert Network magazine, Alert Diver.
 She also holds a US Coast Guard Master's License.
-She is currently the President of the Florida Marine Science Educators’ Association.
+She is currently the Immediate Past President of the Florida Marine Science Educators’ Association.
 Sarah has an MS in Marine Science from the University of South Florida and an Ed.S. in Curriculum Development from the University of Florida.